Welcome to Snake vs Crane.

 He was also the man who really taught Bruce Lee, and if you really look into it, you find Lee’s fighting style and philosophy was heavily influenced by Wong.
 I would say Wong was Lee’s most significant influence, as far as his philosophies about real fighting went.

 After more than six years, I’m now close to “finishing” the Wing Chun system in the Greg LeBlanc – Gary Lam – Wong Shun Leung – Ip Man lineage.
 I put the word finishing in parentheses because you never really finish!
 It’s just like golf or any other sport: you are always competing with yourself to improve just a little bit more.
 And then you start dealing with the loss of capability as you age and that’s another challenge.
 It only ends when you give up training or when you die.

-In addition to my Wing Chun training over the last 14 years, I’ve read hundreds of books and thousands of articles on fighting, exercise science, physiology, and the psychology of combat and I’ve relentlessly picked the brains of my teachers.
+In addition to my Wing Chun training over the last 14 years, I’ve read hundreds of books and thousands of articles on fighting, exercise science, physiology, and the psychology of combat and I’ve relentlessly picked the brains of my teachers and senior students.

 This website is about communicating the best and most distilled version of what I’ve learned.